Create an inexpensive sea of tranquility with your own outdoor pond

 Our first pond took one day to build and has lasted for several years.
 We added two goldfish and then the wildlife moved in, frogs, birds, etc. I use the pond water to water my flowers and replace it with fresh water.
 Best of all, we all stop to contemplate the water for a moment or two each day, adding to our sense of peace and wealth.

 Go to Kmart (etc) and buy paddling pools, one or several.
 These can be dug into the ground and plants and/or fish added for lovely water gardens.
-To see a really big one that we just completed, go to www.clear-lake.com/family.
+We just completeed a big one.
 We have plants, a real boat, fish, a zillion (I counted them) tadpoles and wonderful wildlife that come to visit our pond.
 Ours is big - 25' x 60' - but oh so wonderful to sit and enjoy.
 We bought baby koi as the big ones are just too expensive and its more fun to watch them grow along with ten-cent gold fish, too.
 They will get to be about 8 inches long.
 Be sure to add, free from your local mosquito abatement people, fish that eat the larva of those nasty little bugs.

 My wife and I have just finished putting a pond in a "dead" corner of our lot.
 As to it being "cheap", we saved about $600 off of what it would have cost us to have it professionally installed.
 We were just talking about it last night discussing what we would have done differently.
 The idea is to have a place of enjoyment, not another yard maintenance task.